 Frequently Asked Questions

-After baking, jalapeño cornbread can be stored in an airtight container at room temperature for up to 2 days.
-For longer storage, place it in the refrigerator for up to a week.
+Store in an airtight container at room temp for up to 2 days.
+In the fridge it lasts about a week.

-Yes, you can freeze jalapeño cornbread.
-Wrap it tightly in plastic wrap or aluminum foil and place it in a freezer-safe bag.
-Reheat in the oven or microwave when ready to enjoy.
+Yes, wrap it tight in plastic or foil then freeze.
+Warm it up in the oven or microwave when you want to eat.

 Is cornbread gluten-free?

-Cornbread made with cornmeal is naturally gluten-free, but if you are celiac or have gluten sensitivities, be sure to verify that the cornmeal is processed in a gluten-free facility.
+Cornbread made with plain cornmeal is gluten-free, but check that the cornmeal is processed in a gluten-free facility if you’re sensitive.

 Conclusion